How to Write Better Technical Content

 A few years ago, I started dabbling in freelance writing.
 I remember thinking I was a pretty good writer, but my first draft back from an editor was riddled with suggestions.
 Some were simple formatting issues, but many were structural.
 I had to go back and rewrite large chunks of the piece to get it right.

 If you aren’t ready to submit work to an editor yet, you can always enlist a friend for help.
-Even non-technical editors can help you improve your technical content.
+Even non-technical editors can help you improve your technical content writing.
 The best editors will be able to tell you when an idea you present doesn’t make sense or the piece is poorly organized.

 2. Be Consistent Anyway